 - You may consider yourself a modern foodie but there is nothing like a good homecooked meal.
 Learn from people who cook well, like a friend, parent or grandparent and ask them to tell you their secrets.
-Care and love is important for cooking, but experience is the best teacher.
+Care and love are important for cooking, but the experience is the best teacher.

 Now that you have all of the right information, you should be ready to take on any rice recipe you choose.
-Show off your skills by preparing a paella for your friends, making your workmates jealous with your prepped rice salads or bringing an arroz con leche delicacy to your next family get together.
+Show off your skills by preparing a paella for your friends, making your workmates jealous with your prepped rice salads or bringing a rice pudding delicacy to your next family get together.
 Always keep our guide close at hand and you will win whenever you are up for the challenge.